 French, English, Moore, Dioula, Bambara and Fulfulde

-This book is intended to assist English speakers who are visiting Burkina Faso and other west African countries where French, Bambara, Jula, and Mòoré are spoken.
+This book is intended to assist English speakers who are visiting Burkina Faso and other west African countries where French, Bambara, Dioula, and Mòoré are spoken.
 It is not intended to be an exhaustive study of the languages, but serve as an introduction and overview.

-The Burkina Phrasebook contains over 500 parallel sentences in English, French, Bambara, Mòoré, and Jula arranged by topic.
+The Burkina Phrasebook contains over 500 parallel sentences in English, French, Bambara, Mòoré, and Dioula arranged by topic.
 Each language also has a section on pronunciation focusing on how the words are pronounced from an American speaker's standpoint.

 French